Alejandro De Aza

-Alejandro Alberto De Aza Ceda (born April 11, 1984) is a Dominican professional baseball outfielder for the Long Island Ducks of the Atlantic League of Professional Baseball.
-He has played in Major League Baseball (MLB) for the Florida Marlins, Chicago White Sox, Baltimore Orioles, Boston Red Sox, San Francisco Giants, New York Mets, and Washington Nationals.
+Alejandro Alberto De Aza Ceda (born April 11, 1984) is a Dominican professional baseball outfielder for the Mid East Falcons of Baseball United.
+He has previously played in Major League Baseball (MLB) for the Florida Marlins, Chicago White Sox, Baltimore Orioles, Boston Red Sox, San Francisco Giants, New York Mets, and Washington Nationals.

-In 2013, De Aza played for the eventual 2013 World Baseball Classic-winning team from the Dominican Republic, having a .208 batting average and 3 RBI in 8 games as a center fielder, going 1 for 3 in the final game against Puerto Rico.
+In 2013, De Aza played for the 2013 World Baseball Classic-winning team from the Dominican Republic, having a .208 batting average and three RBI in eight games as a center fielder, going 1-for-3 in the final game against Puerto Rico.

 Professional career

 Los Angeles Dodgers

 De Aza was originally signed by the Los Angeles Dodgers as a non-drafted free agent on May 1, 2001.
 After playing in the Dodgers organization from the 2001 seasons to the 2004 seasons, the Florida Marlins selected him from the minor league phase of the Rule 5 draft in 2004.